Am I actionable or motionable?

 - Always researching the latest diet instead of just starting to eat healthier.

 - Looking for the latest running equipment instead of jumping in those old shorts and running for a mile.

-Although it may seem that being in motion is bad, there are times when you just need to do it in order to ensure that you bring value on a higher level.
+Although it may seem that being in motion is bad, there are times when you just need to do it in order to ensure that you bring value to a higher level.
 For instance, in order to make better and more informed decisions, we have to do some research before committing to execute a given project.
 In the context of what we have discussed before this is a motion, but this kind of motion brings value, even though it transforms indirectly to the value of the decision we have made.
 The Lean methodology describes this as “necessary waste” – the wasteful activities we do in order to ensure value.
 On the other side of “necessary waste” stands the so-called “pure waste”.
 It can be described by all wasteful actions which do not bring any value or help us bring such.
-A really good example for “pure waste” would be a cancelled project.
-The company has invested time and resources in order to bring a given product (value) to the customer but in the process they decide that particular product is no longer needed.
+A really good example of “pure waste” would be a canceled project.
+The company has invested time and resources in order to bring a given product (value) to the customer but in the process, they decide that particular product is no longer needed.
 The time and money spent on it are gone forever and the company generates loss (“pure“ waste).

 At first, this may seem a little confusing: you need to eliminate motion and do only actionable things but sometimes in order to make sure you are doing the right action you have to do some motion before that – but don’t worry it comes naturally after you practice for a while.
 As we know, the truth is always somewhere in the middle, so the best way to take advantage of this is not to eliminate motion but to minimize it.